thunkable/docs-thunkable-com/ios/publish.md

 Common issues

 * _Login_.
 Apple ID or password were entered incorrectly.
 Since we don't store either one, there's no easy way for us to check so enter it slowly
+* _Build._ Your app may not be able to build/compile for a variety of reasons.
+One good check is to download your app to your phone first to see if there are any errors compiling the app.
 * _Two-factor authentication_.
 You must turn off 2 factor authentication for your Apple Developer ID to publish with Thunkable

 * _Certificates_.
 If you have an existing Apple Developer Program account with 2 iOS certificates, you'll have to revoke one.
 Apple only allows developers to have 2 iOS certificates at a time and Thunkable creates one when it publishes to your account.